 Parabolic Dataset Example

-Let's consider a different example where the underlying trend of the data isn't a line anymore but instead a parabola.
+Let’s consider a different example where the underlying trend of the data is a parabola.

 Parabolic Dataset